 Trade association Is your position on climate change consistent with theirs?
-Please explain the trade association's position How have you, or are you attempting to, influence the position? appropriate, NORDEN provides input to relevant policies and discussions regarding the shipping industry's contribution to climate change and how to best minimise the adverse impact of climate change.
-Finally, NORDEN is a partner in "Green Ship of the Future" which is a partnership established in 2008 between the Danish government and companies from the Danish maritime industry.
-The partners have joined forces in order to develop strategies to reduce air emissions from vessels by 30% in CO2, 90% in SOx (sulphur oxide) and NOx (nitrogen oxide).
-NORDEN is currently involved in two projects under "Green Ship of the Future", and NORDEN continues to assess whether the technologies included in the projects under "Green Ship of the Future" are viable in the fleet and in NORDEN's normal operating modes.
+Please explain the trade association's position How have you, or are you attempting to, influence the position? of the Future", and NORDEN continues to assess whether the technologies included in the projects under "Green Ship of the Future" are viable in the fleet and in NORDEN's normal operating modes.

-Do you publically disclose a list of all the research organizations that you fund?
+Do you publicly disclose a list of all the research organizations that you fund?